dawelsch/dawelsch.github.io/websrc/source/documents/storage/volcli.md

 * `volcli mount get` obtains specific information about a mount from etcd.
 * `volcli mount force-remove` removes the contents from etcd, but does not attempt to perform any unmounting.
-This is useful for removing mounts that fail for some reason (e.g., host failure, which is not currently satsified by volplugin).
+This is useful for removing mounts that fail for some reason (e.g., host failure, which is not currently satisfied by volplugin).

 ## Use Commands